Aren’t We Too Young For This?

 She says the question she is most often asked by her clients is “What’s the best way to tell our grown children about estate plans without creating a family drama?”
 She cautions, “Families don’t do enough to prepare their heirs for the handoff.
 It’s like giving your 16- year old son the keys to your car without a driving lesson.”

-In a recent Wall Street Journal article, The Inheritance Conversation.
+In a Wall Street Journal article, The Inheritance Conversation.
 Ugh. columnist Veronica Dagher, cautions that “For many parents, it is easier to talk to their children about sex than money.”
 She adds “waiting too long to discuss the issue, or avoiding the conversation altogether, is a bad idea, financial advisors say.
 It can cause confusion, mistrust and leave heirs unprepared to manage the family’s wealth.”

-Personal finance reporter, Tara Siegel Bernard, wrote recently in the New York Times, The Talk You Didn’t Have With Your Parents Could Cost You.
-Bernard reported on the difficulties three adult siblings faced as they sorted through their 74-year old mother’s affairs after her sudden death due to a fall.
+Personal finance reporter, Tara Siegel Bernard, wrote in The New York Times, The Talk You Didn’t Have With Your Parents Could Cost You, Bernard reported on the difficulties three adult siblings faced as they sorted through their 74-year old mother’s affairs after her sudden death due to a fall.
 Though they had earlier tried to speak with her about her plans and financial situation, she always changed the subject leaving them in the dark.
 Shortly after her death, the mortgage on the house went into default.
 The siblings rummaged through boxes and file cabinets to locate important paperwork.
 Who would have thought to look in a knitting bag where the auto insurance policy was found?
 Bernard writes “Had their mother been willing to talk more about her financial affairs, it would have saved them a lot of stress and frustration.”

 When I read this story, I immediately thought of my 86-year old widowed mother.
 Last month we sat down to review her financial and household accounts.
 While I have been busy fretting about my mom, though, I now wonder how devastated and confused our children would be if my husband and I were suddenly unable to communicate our own wishes and plans.
 Giving them the names and numbers is a way to begin the conversation.
 Failing to prepare them and leaving them clueless about arrangements we have made would be a parenting mistake I wish to avoid.
 That bus could be heading my way.